Localized structures in two-field systems: exact solutions in the presence of Lorentz symmetry breaking and explicit connection with geometric constraints: Introduction

-The present study investigates models described by two real scalar fields with kink-like solutions in a Lorentz-violating scenario.
+In the present work one considers models described by two real scalar fields with kink-like solutions in a Lorentz-violating scenario.
 In Section \ref{ME} we develop the methodology that will be used throughout the work.
 In particular, we define the Lagrangian density and write the equations of motion and the corresponding energy-momentum tensor.
 We shall consider natural units $(\hbar=c=1)$ and assume that the fields, the spacetime coordinates, and all the parameters are rescaled in a way that leads us to consider the system described in terms of dimensionless quantities.
-We also deal with static fields and develop the first-order formalism for the theory, leading to analytical solutions for the models here considered.
-Also, a connection between Lorentz breaking and geometric constraints was unveiled.
-The latter was previously explored in \cite{geometrical}, where kink-like solutions with internal structure were theoretically constructed and shown to reproduce the profiles observed for magnetic domain walls in geometrically constrained materials \cite{PRB}.
+We also deal with static fields and develop the first-order formalism for the theory, leading to analytical solutions and unveiling the connection between Lorentz breaking and geometric constraints, as previously explored in \cite{geometrical}, where kink-like solutions with internal structure were theoretically constructed and shown to reproduce the profiles observed for magnetic domain walls in geometrically constrained materials \cite{PRB}.
 In Section \ref{IL} we use the results of the previous section to investigate distinct families of models in which the coupling of the fields only occurs via the Lorentz-breaking term.
 In the first family, a specific choice of functions was made so that we could reproduce the solutions of the Lorentz-invariant geometrically constrained model \cite{geometrical}.
 In the second family, we do not impose the need to replicate the aforementioned solutions, but we explore a simplified scenario where the auxiliary function depends only on one of the fields.
 However, in the third family, we analyze a more complex case in which the auxiliary function depends on both fields, which leads to interesting features, such as localized solutions with regions of negative energy density.
 The results presented in this work are all novel, and they unveil a direct and interesting connection between Lorentz symmetry breaking and geometric constraints, which may open another line of practical use concerning applications in condensed matter and in other areas of nonlinear science.
 We conclude the paper in Section \ref{Con}, where we offer some final remarks and outline different perspectives for future work.